Let's Have a Kiki

 "Let's Have a Kiki" is a song by American band Scissor Sisters.
-The song was released as the third single from their fourth studio album Magic Hour.
-It was released on September 11, 2012 in the United States and September 18, 2012 in the United Kingdom.
+The third single from their fourth studio album Magic Hour, was released on September 11, 2012 in the United States and September 18, 2012 in the United Kingdom.
 The song was written by Jason Sellards, Scott Hoffman, Ana Lynch and produced by Scissor Sisters.
 The single reached number 119 on the official UK Singles Chart, following their performance on Strictly Come Dancing in October 2012.

 Background

 A "kiki" is a meeting of friends for the purpose of gossiping and chit-chat, used mainly in gay culture.

 Music video

-A music video to accompany the release of "Let's Have a Kiki" was first released onto YouTube on July 27, 2012 at a total length of four minutes and four seconds.
-The video shows the band members perform a dance routine in a hall for the clip, which is labeled as an "Instructional Video".
+A music video to accompany the release of "Let's Have a Kiki" was first released on YouTube on July 27, 2012 at a total length of four minutes and four seconds.
+The video shows the band members performing a dance routine in a hall for the clip, which is labeled as an "Instructional Video".
 The video was directed by Vern Moen and choreographed by Brad Landers.
 On November 26, 2019, Billboard included it in the Top 100 Greatest Music Videos of the 2010s, coming in at #79.